evosys21/pdflib/README-table.md

 # Description
-This FPDF addon class allows creation of a "Advanced Tables" in the pdf document in a very simple way
+This FPDF addon class allows creation of an "Advanced Table" in the pdf document in a very simple way

 See <https://www.interpid.eu/fpdf/table> for full details.